thomastech/PixelRadio/src/README.md

 <img style="padding-right: 10px; padding-bottom: 20px;" align="left" src="../docs/Images/platformioLogo1_175.png" width="75">

 Compiling the source code requires VSCode with the [PlatformIO IDE](https://platformio.org/platformio-ide) extension.
+Current release compiles on Platformio Core 5.2.5, Home 3.4.1.

 The software is written in C and requires PlatformIO's Espressif32 board platform and Arduino framework.
+Current release was built using Espressif32 3.5.0.

 This project uses open source ESP32 Arduino Libraries.
 However, the source code will not successfully compile with the Arduino IDE.
 Please use PlatformIO.